- This post contains affiliate links. Read more here.

 Ever wonder, “does my dog love me?”
-From belly scratches, to treats, to finding them the perfect sitter, we do a lot to show our dogs how much we care.
-But how do we know they feel the same?
+From belly scratches, to treats, to finding them the perfect sitter—we do a lot to show our dogs how much we care.
+But do they feel the same?
 Turns out there are some clear signs you can look for.
-Your pet can’t come home with a bouquet of roses, but he might bring you his favorite KONG.
-And that’s a sign of deep affection.
-Yep—slobber and all.

 Looking for more insight into your dog’s thoughts and feelings?
 Start with Dr. Stanley Coren’s indispensable How Dogs Think on dog psychology and Dr. Patricia McConnell’s For the Love of a Dog, all about dog emotions.